 - …and move on.

 The idea that if you gather different quotes, then you are doing journalism is ridiculous.
-In the SAP space, the quotes in these types of articles are almost exclusively from entities with a financial bias.
-Either they are from SAP itself, an SAP consulting firm, ASUG, which is a user group that is controlled by SAP, Gartner, which receives massive amounts of money from SAP.
+In the SAP space, the quotes in these articles are almost exclusively from entities with a financial bias.
+Either they are from SAP itself, an SAP consulting firm, ASUG, a user group controlled by SAP, Gartner, which receives massive amounts of money from SAP.
 None of these biases is explained to the reader, so the sources are presented as individuals and entities with information to provide.
 Very few alternative viewpoints are offered.

-If an entity is highly inaccurate about previous statements, why would anyone listen to them about current statements about the future?
-If a media entity repeats statements from entities that pay it without validating the source, what is the purpose of that media entity except to deceive the reader?
+If an entity is highly inaccurate about previous statements, why would anyone listen to them about the future’s current statements?
+If a media entity repeats statements from entities that pay it without validating the source, what is the purpose of that media entity to deceive the reader?

 It almost appears that SAP controls the volume nob of IT media.
-When SAP has something new to sell, and inaccurate claims to make, IT media entities are there to write long high octane articles that SAP wants.
+When SAP has something new to sell and inaccurate claims to make, IT media entities must write long, high-octane articles that SAP wants.
 But when something is discontinued, IT media reliably turns down the volume, writing the shortest article possible.
 This was covered in our article How SAP Has Quietly Changed Strategy on HANA and Oracle.
 This was a change in policy regarding Oracle and extending their relationship.
-SAP did not want this change in policy known.
+SAP did not want this change in a policy known.
 The article we found on this was again……curiously short at 144 words.

 Introducing The IT Media Automation Article Algorithm (ITMAAA)!